 This qualification covers the required skills and knowledge if you want to prepare to work in the hospitality and catering industry.
-It is designed to meet the needs of learners who want to focus on food production and cooking.
+It is designed to help you build the skills employers are looking for.

 The following areas are covered within this qualification:

-In addition, you will be working to achieve a grade C or above GCSE in English / Maths.
-The course also features work experience and tutorial sessions.
+In addition, you will be working to achieve a grade C (4) or above GCSE in English / Maths and will also be undertaking work experience.

 Practical assessments will be ongoing.
 There are also theory tests and you will build up a portfolio of evidence.